kdvalin/benchmark-operator/docs/sysbench.md

 The `pin_node` parameter allows to place the sysbench pod on a specific node, using the `hostname` label.

+The `storageclass` and `storagesize` options can be set to have sysbench run on a particular StorageClass volume.
+If `storageclass` is not provided, sysbench runs on an `emptyDir` volume by default.

 Note: please ensure you set 0 for other workloads if editing the [cr.yaml](../config/samples/sysbench/cr.yaml) file otherwise